 Related Reading: Values and Work-Life Balance: What Is Most Important?

 “You will never feel truly satisfied by work

 ~Heather Schuck, The Working Mom Manifesto

 Ease replaces rigidity and competition.
 Working more or less is not specifically the goal.
-The goal is to understand our needs and shift daily work habits and patterns to support our well-being while also achieving career aspirations or fulfilling work requirements on the job.
+The goal is to understand our needs and shift daily—even hourly—our work habits and patterns to support well-being while also achieving career aspirations or fulfilling work requirements on the job.

 Related Reading: Why Time Management for Moms Is a Myth